Urban Meyer's new normal heading into the biggest game of the year

 Meyer reflects on first game back

-Urban Meyer discusses his emotions during his first game back on the sidelines for Ohio state after a three-game suspension.
+Urban Meyer discusses his emotions during his first game back on the sideline for Ohio State after a three-game suspension.

 Part of the new normal is to treat Zach Smith as a scarlet and gray Lord Voldemort.
 No one on the banks of the Olentangy River between I-670 and I-270 dares say his name aloud.
 At least they all try not to.
 They don't really have to try, because he's not going away, certainly not if the Buckeyes keep winning.